wp-plugins/miniorange-wp-ldap-login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Login to WordPress using credentials stored in your LDAP, LDAPS
+Login to a publicly hosted wordpress site using credentials stored in ActiveDirectory, OpenLDAP and other LDAP servers.
+No need to install LDAP extension in WordPress.

 == Description ==

-miniOrange LDAP Login provides login to WordPress using credentials stored in your LDAP Server.
+miniOrange LDAP/AD Login for Cloud provides login to WordPress using credentials stored in your LDAP Server.
 It allows users to authenticate against various LDAP implementations like Microsoft Active Directory, OpenLDAP and other directory systems.

 = Features :- =